wzod/docs/tools/Wiki Documentation Template.md

+# Tool Name

-This is a template of the tool documentation note for the [REMnux documentation wiki](https://github.com/REMnux/docs/wiki/).
+This is a template of the tool documentation note for [REMnux](https://REMnux.org/).
 You can view its source code by clicking the Raw button.

 The tool's description goes here.
 The overall page is meant to be a brief reference note, and is not designed to provide a comprehensive manual for using the tool.
-For an example of such a note, take a look at the [VolDiff page](https://github.com/REMnux/docs/wiki/VolDiff).
+For an example of such a note, take a look at the [VolDiff page](VolDiff.md).

-The title of the document should be the title of the tool that the note is documenting.
+The name of this file should match the name of the tool that the note is documenting and should end with the ".md" extension.

 ##Category